-“The IRC offered him medical help, and psychiatric help, and an x-ray for his head, and blood tests.
+“The IRC offered him medical help, and psychiatric help, an x-ray for his head and blood tests.
 The treatment is ongoing, but hopefully he will be cured.
 He’s better than he used to be,” his father explains.

 Every week Bilal and Fouad attend fun sessions run by the IRC.
 “I like the ball games.
 I like it when we draw,” says Fouad enthusiastically.

 Through games and activities, this safe space gives children time to put aside their work and worries, and enjoy playing.
-Additionally, the children are given life skills lessons allowing children to discuss and overcome the risks that they face in their day-to-day life, helping them to build up their resilience.
+Additionally, the children are given life skills lessons allowing them to discuss and overcome the risks that they face in their day-to-day lives, helping them to build up their resilience.